Bruce Bolling: Taxi incident

 In late 1992, an incident occurred in which Bolling got into an argument which a taxi driver refused to drive Bolling to his home in Roxbury.
 Bolling informed the driver that he was a reputable member of the City Council, but was still refused a ride to his neighborhood.
-Per Bolling's account, in the ensuing episode, a second taxi driver (trying to aide in physically removing Bolling from the seat of the cab) called Bolling a "nigger" (a highly-profane ethnic slur).
+Per Bolling's account, in the ensuing episode, a second taxi driver (trying to aide in physically removing Bolling from the seat of the cab) called Bolling a "nigger" (a highly-profane racial slur).
 Bolling publicly shared his experience, noting that having been called the slur felt highly degrading.
 Bolling's decision to go so public, as well as deliver remarks that tied the incident to other incidents of racism in the city, surprised many of his colleagues considering his previous much more mild-manner approach towards discussing matters of race.

 This episode became a point of major discussion in Boston.
 Mayor Flynn declined to comment until after the police department reviewed the incident and whether it was a racial incident.
 Bolling expressed disappointment with the mayor for not publicly coming to his defense.
 Flynn also received criticism from some leaders in the black community for failing to immediately side with Bolling.
 Councilor Yancey criticized Flynn, arguing his failure to side with Bolling implied doubt of Bolling's credibility.